albin/mathapi/README.md

 ```

 ## /cbr/1
-Cbrt, returns the cube root of a number - free
+Cbrt, returns the cube root of a number - Tobias J
 ```
 /cbr/x
 ```